 Sediments and sea-level

 The sedimentary record provides us with the most complete record of Earth surface processes.
 It is from this record that we gain information about the carbon cycle, climate change and the history of life.
-Sedimentary deposits also provide us with water, fossil fuels and soil to produce food.
+Sedimentary deposits also provide us with water and soil to produce food and other resources.
 Sea-level change is the most important process controlling the nature of the sedimentary record both on land and in the sea.
 ‘Sequence stratigraphy’, an analytical technique that is used throughout industry and academia, is taught and applied.
-You will learn how to predict where and when different sediments are deposited and taught how to use and integrate different types of sedimentary data.
+The materials will help you learn how to predict where and when different sediments are deposited, as well as how to use and integrate different types of sedimentary data.

 Science and society

 In the first part of Science and society you will have about 50 hours to complete your short independent project.
 The project can be on a topic of your choosing allowing you to explore something of interest and which suits your unique skills.
 Your project can be based on fieldwork, analysis of primary scientific data at your desk, or research in another suitable place such as a museum, workplace or urban area.
 The project will give you an opportunity to develop scientific research skills that will be useful for a project-based module and the workplace.
 The final part provides you with study materials on some short topics of particular relevance to society including: climate change, how science is funded and natural hazards.

 This module uses a commentary to guide you in your study of selected extracts from textbooks including some used in other modules (e.g. S369, S339, S269, S330), scientific papers, video, animations and multimedia.
 The commentary includes academic concepts together with questions to allow you to test and reflect on your learning.